Difference between Linux distributions

 ubuntu linux

 Ubuntu also offers its customized versions.
 These versions are known as Ubuntu flavors.
-Each Ubuntu flavor is customized for different requirements and purposes.
-To learn about these flavors in detail, you can check the following tutorial.
+The following tutorial provides detailed information about these flavors.

 Gentoo Linux